 Laravel is a free, open-source PHP framework that handles complex web apps faster than other frameworks.
 It eases tasks such as authentication, sessions, caching, and routing, thus simplifying the development process.
 Laravel developers build apps with complex backend requirements, leveraging this framework’s great features, such as data migration, security, and MVC architecture support.

 Symfony is one of the oldest PHP MVC frameworks perfect for large-scale PHP website development projects.
-Easy to install and configure, this framework comes with reusable components and allows for integration with third-party libraries.
+Easy to install and configure, this framework comes with reusable components and integrates with third-party libraries.

-CakePHP is a simple framework that makes the process of building feature-rich apps seamless and faster.
+Widely adopted by PHP development companies, CakePHP is a simple framework that makes building feature-rich apps seamless and faster.
 It comes with great security features, including input validation, SQL injection prevention, CSRF and XSS protection, and input validation, making it perfect for commercial apps.
-In addition, CakePHP has amazing documentation and premium support.
+In addition, CakePHP has fantastic documentation and premium support.

 Suitable for all types of apps, Yii is a universal, component-based PHP framework.
 Thanks to its robust security features, it’s mostly used for ecommerce projects, CMS forums, and other ventures that require high security.
 Plus, it boasts great speed and performance, and it’s extensible.